 The following tutorial shows you how to create a new profile in Microsoft Outlook.
 The second part of the tutorial shows how to use an existing personal store (pst) with a newly created profile.
 For best results, always add the *.pst to the new profile before you open the new profile in Outlook.

 - Open Control panel, then search for the Mail applet.
 Open it to open the Mail profile dialog.
-(In Windows 8.1 and 10, right-click on the Start button and choose Control panel.)
+(Type Control panel in the search field to find it, then type Mail in the Control panel search to find it.)

 - Click Show Profiles